globus/globus-compute/docs/endpoints/config_reference.rst

 .. _endpoint-manager-config:

-Endpoint Manager Configuration
+Manager Endpoint Configuration
 ------------------------------

-In contrast to user endpoints (UEPs), manager endpoints (MEPs) have fewer options, and are similarly simpler to configure.
+In contrast to user endpoint processes (UEPs), manager endpoint processes (MEPs) have fewer options, and are similarly simpler to configure.
 The main flag to differentiate between an MEP configuration and a UEP configuration is ``multi_user``:

 .. code-block:: yaml
    :caption: The simplest possible ``config.yaml`` for an MEP